arconnectio/landing/outstatic/content/knowledge-base-articles/mobile-app-dashboard-guide.md

 - *Buy AR button* \- For starting the process of purchasing AR Tokens with fiat currencies

+- *Explore *\- For finding new Arweave and AO applications.
+Also, how you connect your mobile app to Arweave and AO Applications

-- *Asset list* \- A list of your top 5 Arweave and AO assets ranked by asset balance amount.
+- *Asset list* \- A list of the AR Token and/or AO Tokens you have in your walet

-- *Transaction history* \- A list of your last fix transactions associated with the active wallet address
+- *Activity* \- A list of your transactions associated with the active wallet address

+- *Collectibles *\- A list of your NFTs associated with your active wallet address

-- *Eyeball button* \- Hides and unhides your AR Token balance
+- *Fiat balance* \- Clicking the fiat balance at the top of your Dashboard hides and unhides your balance

 - *Notifications button* \- To view all your Arweave and AO transactions and messages